jOethebuilder/kcs-drills/PROJECT_NOTES.md

 Likely to use the same Beginner / Intermediate / Advanced structure developed for Rotunda.

 ---
+# Four Conner A

+Currently under development.

+Additional review and clarification needed before implementation.

+Likely to use the same Beginner / Intermediate / Advanced structure developed

+---
 # Design Philosophy

 The app should behave like an instructor.